Chhat2206/Retro-Brick-Breaker/README.md

 ## Features Not Implemented:
-- Identify any features that you were unable to implement and provide a clear explanation for why they were left out.
+- Identify any features that you were unable to implement and provide a clear explanation for why they were left out. a pause button. it was implemented but i wanted to remove mouse cursor to make the game run smoother

 ## New Java Classes:
 - Enumerate any new Java classes that you introduced for the assignment.
 Include a brief description of each class's purpose and its location in the code.